 Proper procedures are in place to ensure sales tax is collected and reported accurately and timely for taxable events/goods.

-Any time a university department sells taxable events or goods to a student, employee, or outside party, sales tax must be collected and submitted to the MS State Tax Commission.
+Any time a university department has an event or sell goods on campus, sales tax must be collected and submitted to the MS State Tax Commission.

 The department monitors and conducts in-house audits (verification) of their property.

 The inventory database, AssetWorks should be used by each department to update and maintain their inventory details regularly.
 Departments should conduct inventory of university property for which they are responsible 2-3 times annually.
 This reduces the risk of missing items.
 Should the department discover items are missing, they must be reported to the proper authorities immediately.
 The department should make every effort to locate the items.